rclone/rclone/docs/content/docs.md

 This can be used if the remote is being synced with another tool also (eg the Google Drive client).

+### --P, --progress ###

+This flag makes rclone update the stats in a static block in the terminal providing a realtime overview of the transfer.

+Any log messages will scroll above the static block.
+Log messages will push the static block down to the bottom of the terminal where it will stay.

+Normally this is updated every 500mS but this period can be overridden with the `--stats` flag.

+This can be used with the `--stats-one-line` flag for a simpler display.

 ### -q, --quiet ###

 Normally rclone outputs stats and a completion message.
 If you set